ggdhks/HeartAid/README.md

 # HeartAid
-A Website that Uses Machine Learning to Predict Heart Attack
+A website that uses machine learning to predict heart attack